Celtics Are Latest Team to Express Trade Interest in Kevin Durant

-Kevin Durant has been linked to these nine NBA teams originally appeared on NBC Sports Chicago
+Kevin Durant has been linked to these nine NBA teams originally appeared on NBC Sports Washington

 Just when it appeared the NBA was headed for a mid-summer lull, Kevin Durant to the Boston Celtics trade rumors have begun to heat up and basketball has once again taken the reigns of the sports news cycle.